Family rejects report into death of boy days after he was sent home from A&E | ITV News

 A report into Yusuf’s NHS care was published on Thursday after his family complained that he should have been admitted and given intravenous antibiotics in Rotherham on the night of November 15.

-Yusuf’s uncle, Zaheer Ahmed, insisted that they were told “there are no beds and not enough doctors”.
+Yusuf’s uncle, Zaheer Ahmed, insisted they were told “there are no beds and not enough doctors”.

 He told the PA news agency his family questioned the independence of the report and said it is missing vital details about his nephew’s treatment.